zeitgitter/zeitgitterd/doc/ServerOperation.md

 publishing intent.
 It also SHOULD obtain at least one third-party timestamp, preferably at least two.

-Each `igitt` service should document and publish its policy.
+Each `zeitgitter` service should document and publish its policy.

 # Repository structure